Harvest Moon (video game): Legacy

 The profitable release of Harvest Moon led to development of a second game in what would become a series, Harvest Moon GB.
 A third installment, Harvest Moon 64, would also be developed.
 For nearly the next two decades, new Harvest Moon games would be released frequently, at which point new games would be released under the title Story of Seasons due to issues with rights when Marvelous chose to move their localization division from Natsume Inc. to Xseed Games.

-Harvest Moon is also considered by some to be the first cozy game.
+Harvest Moon is one of the first games of the farm life simulation genre, also considered by some to be the first cozy game.
+Engadget called Harvest Moon "one of the most quietly influential games in the industry".
+According to Edge, millions of gamers have played farming simulation games of some kind since Harvest Moon's release.

-In other media

-In Irvine Welsh novel The Bedroom Secrets of the Master Chefs, one of the protagonists, Kibby, is obsessed with the game.